kochakornTH/THONGTHUMMACHART_KOCHAKORN_WerkStudent_Python/README.md

 1. Copy all pdf into a folder
 2. Name to folder as batch name as batch folder
 3. Copy ‘\_OCR’ folder into working folder (it SHOULD NOT in the batch folder).
-4. Complie via command line
+4. Compile via command line
     - (a) Open Command line program
     - (b) Change directory to ‘app’ folder in the working folder
     - (c) Compile python script with